koprty/TopDogFLICKS/README.md

 - [x] List anything else that you can get done to improve the app functionality!
 - Scroll View implemented
+- Added two other tabs: Popular and Upcoming Movies :D
+- Part 1 Optional: Movies are displayed using a CollectionView instead of a TableView.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):